صور الصفحة

 ence of the Rev. Mr. Blythe, was begun in

 similar kind in the neighbourhood.
 Since its commencement to the present time, the attendance of scholars has been very numerous.
 During the present year the names of nearly 300 young persons were placed on the books, many of whom are above the age of children, and are members of the Church.
-It has pleased Divine Providence to raise up, from time to time, pious, devoted, and active teachers, whose labours have, in many instances, been eminently blessed by the Head of the Church, in bringing home to the heart "the truth as it is in Jesus," with demonstration of the Spirit and with power.
+It has pleased Divine Providence to raise up, time to time, pious, devoted, and active teachers, whose labours have, in many instances, been eminently blessed by the Head of the Church, in bringing home to the heart "the truth as it is in Jesus," with demonstration of the Spirit and with power.
 It may be mentioned, that Branton Sabbathschool has enjoyed the services of some teachers for upwards of twenty years, to whom, children, and the parents of children, connected with the congregation, are laid under deep and lasting obligations.

-As the district is altogether rural, and the young people come from a considerable distance, it is found impracticable to carry on the school during the winter months.
-On the last Sabbath in October, after sermon by the Rev. J. Blythe, a solemn and scriptural address, on their privileges and obligations, was delivered to the classes, (fifteen in number,) when a collection, amounting to 71.
+As the district is altogether rural, and the young people come from a considerable distance, it is found impracticable to carry on the school during the winter months. last Sabbath in October, after sermon by the Rev. J. Blythe, a solemn and scriptural address, on their privileges and obligations, was delivered to the classes, (fifteen in number,) when a collection, amounting to 7.
 11s.
 4 d., was made to defray the expense incurred for Catechisms, &c.
 The surplus is to be appropriated to the purchase of books for the library.

 May the Church be more earnest in prayer for the abundant outpouring of the Spirit, that ministers may be aided in their arduous and important work; that scripturally organized Sabbath-schools may abound, and that teachers, themselves taught of God, may be honoured to turn the feet of the young into the path of eternal life!